 It is not allowed to stay overnight in the boats on the square.
 We went to find a hotel.

 It wasn't that easy.
 Spectators of the Formula 1 race in Monaco were utilizing the hotel capacity in the city.
 Hotel.com reported "complet" for the hotels near the port.

 We went to a hotel opposite the yard.
 The luck was with us.
 We got a room that had not been offered online.

 The next morning we burst into Barbaras office with all our luggage and asked smiling. «What time wil Heron be launched into the water today? »

-It was not that easy to get an answer, but we got Giani "le Grand Chef" that Heron would be launched at the end of the day.
+It was not that easy to get an answer, but we got Giani "le Grand Chef" to promise that Heron would be launched at the end of the day.
 The rest of the work could easily be done while Heron was in the water, he assured.
 We then had a place to sleep, he reassured us and, incidentally, he finished, he was a little confused because he thought we should come next week.

 We left our luggage at Barbara's office and took the bus to Monaco.
 Here we strolled around for a few hours.
 The tribes and the extensive foreclosure set up for the Formula 1 race were being taken down.
 We drank an Aperol at the cafe de Paris, while we were watching life on the square.
 Here the rich come to see and be seen.
 In between, we saw tourists following a guide with a flag and taking photos of themselves and their fellow travelers in the affluent scenery.